antonialoytorrens/TF101-linux-images/README.md

 *Note: I am currently using a 32 GB SanDisk Micro SD Card, so I do not depend of the dock keyboard.
 Furthermore, flashing postmarketOS into an SD Card is more safe, because it does not touch any TF101 internal partitions (except the kernel blob).*

-There are two ways of doing this, using my prebuilt image file or doing everything from scratch:
+There are two ways of doing this, using my prebuilt image file or doing everything from scratch.

+See [Windows](https://github.com/antonialoytorrens/TF101-linux-images/blob/master/README.md#windows-tested-with-xfce-only) guide or [Linux](https://github.com/antonialoytorrens/TF101-linux-images/blob/master/README.md#linux) guide.

 ## Linux